Sartify/pawa-ai-custom-bots-template/README.md

 - **PAWA AI** – for providing powerful models for chat, speech-to-text, text-to-speech,  and creating vector store.
 - **FastAPI** – for the lightweight, high-performance backend framework.
-- **Open-source libraries** – for enabling document processing, vector storage, and voice features.
+- **Open-source libraries** – for enabling document processing, and voice features.
 - **The developer community** – for continuous inspiration, reusable tools, and shared knowledge.

 ##  Support